dit/dit/docs/profiles.rst

    | I[0:1:2] |  0.510 |
    +----------+--------+

-And their X-diagrams can be computed like so:
+And their X-diagrams, or :class:`ExtropyDiagram`, can be computed like so:

 .. ipython::
    :doctest: